-With Hurricane Irene passing over North Carolina this weekend, there will likely be downed trees and branches across the area.
+With most severe weather events, like hurricanes and tornadoes, there will likely be downed trees and branches across the area.
 One of the biggest threats for injuries during clean up after any storm is from chainsaws.

 Follow these steps from Federal Emergency Management Agency (FEMA) to protect yourself and others.
 Remember, safety features cannot substitute for knowledge.

 #1 – Learn to use the chainsaw properly.

 - Get the dealer to demonstrate how to use the saw.